albags/ProjectTargetPredictionApp/README.md

 Install database, remember to create the database first in your local mysql `$ mysql -u username -p database_name < project_fda.sql`

+Remember to change the user and the password into the [DBConnect.py](/pythonFlask/model/persist/DBConnect.py) file.

 Run the application

 `$ python run.py`